18F/hub/_pages/qa/bookit.md

 ## Troubleshooting BookIT!

-If you are having login issues, try bookmarking [this address](https://bookit.gsa.gov/mobile/auth/spnego/spnegoLogin.jsp).
+If you are having login issues, try bookmarking [the BookIT! login page ](https://bookit.gsa.gov/mobile/auth/spnego/spnegoLogin.jsp).
 It should immediately ask for your ENT password.

 ## If I'm still having trouble, can someone else within my organization book rooms for me?